Azure/acs-engine/docs/swarmmode.md

     ![Image of docker scaling](images/findingoutputs.png)

- 2. SSH to port 2200 of the master FQDN.
+ 2. SSH to port 2200 of the master FQDN (or first master's SSH can also be accessed via public dns address on port 22.).
 See [agent forwarding](ssh.md#key-management-and-agent-forwarding-with-windows-pageant) for an example of how to do this.

  3. Type `docker node ls` to view the list of nodes (and their status) in the Swarm.
  ![Image of docker node ls](images/dockernodels.png)